Bowers & Wilkins: 1970s

 In 1970, the ionovac-tweeter equipped P2 speakers were produced.
 They were also licensed by Sony and rebadged in Worthing to be distributed in Japan.
 The company decided to develop a loudspeaker wholly built in-house.
 The sizeable DM70 from 1970 combined electrostatic mid- and high range on top of a traditional bass unit.
-In 1972 a new production facility was opened in Meadow Road, Worthing.
-Housing anechoic chambers and extensive Bruel & Kjaer measurement equipment, the research team investigated phase linearity and speaker cone construction using laser interferometry.
-1972 also saw the introduction of the DM2, a three unit system, consisting of an 8-inch bass/mid-range speaker rear loaded with an acoustic line, a Celestion HF1300 tweeter, and a super tweeter.
+In 1972, a new production facility was opened in Meadow Road, Worthing.
+Housing anechoic chambers and Bruel & Kjaer measurement equipment, the research team investigated phase linearity and speaker cone construction using laser interferometry.
+1972 also saw the introduction of the DM2, a three-unit system, consisting of an 8-inch bass/mid-range speaker rear loaded with an acoustic line, a Celestion HF1300 tweeter, and a super tweeter.

 B&W was recognized with the Queen's Award for Export in 1973 and developed program content monitors for the BBC.
 In 1974, Kenneth Grange of Pentagram joined as an industrial designer.
-The 1976 DM6 loudspeaker incorporated Kevlar cones and introduced updates to filter and enclosure design.
-That same year, the company opened its Steyning research facility and added a PDP11/35 computer, utilizing a building previously owned by SME Ltd.
+The 1976, DM6 loudspeaker incorporated Kevlar cones and introduced updates to filter and enclosure design.

 In 1977, the DM7 loudspeaker featured a tweeter positioned separately from the main cabinet and included a passive radiator.
-Exports grew significantly between 1973 and 1978, leading to a second Queen's Award for Export.
+Exports grew significantly between 1973 and 1978, (by 1973, exports accounted for 60% of all Bowers & Wilkins production) leading to a second Queen's Award for Export.
 The 801 loudspeaker, introduced in 1979 after three years of development, highlighted advancements in audio engineering.